Sweden to ease restrictions on July 1 as pandemic slows | Health

 Sweden to ease restrictions on July 1 as pandemic slows

-Sweden will on July 1 ease many of its restrictions aimed at slowing the spread of the COVID-19 pandemic, allowing for more visitors to stadiums and restaurants, the minister of health said on Monday.
+Sweden will ease many of its restrictions aimed at slowing the spread of the COVID-19 on July 1, allowing larger crowds at stadiums and restaurants, the minister of health said on Monday.
+Sweden has been an outlier in the fight against the pandemic, relying on mostly voluntary measures.

 - Country: